HAPA LOMI CONCEPTS

 I sit and work with them for however long it takes...

-Sometimes it is only 4-6 hours, but sometimes it can go as long as 12 and even up to 14 hours.
-Everyone is different.
-Everyone needs a different approach and a different amount of time.
+Sometimes it is only 6-8 hours, but sometimes it can go as long as 12 and even up to 18 hours straight.

 If that still leaves you unclear, this might help...